 EIS vs VCT: which is right for your investment portfolio?

-When looking to invest in the next revolutionary SME, target considerable returns on your investment and contribute to the UK economy simultaneously, investors often come across two primary options - the Enterprise Investment Scheme (EIS) and Venture Capital trusts (VCTs).
+When looking to invest in the next revolutionary SME, target considerable returns and contribute to the UK economy simultaneously, investors often come across two primary options - the Enterprise Investment Scheme (EIS) and Venture Capital trusts (VCTs).

-In recent years especially, the popularity of both the EIS (Enterprise Investment Scheme) and VCTs (Venture Capital Trusts) have increased notably - with £1.8 billion and £685 million raised in the 2019/20 tax year for each respectively.
+Two of the UK's most popular routes for accessing venture capital, in recent years the popularity of both the EIS (Enterprise Investment Scheme) and VCTs (Venture Capital Trusts) have increased notably - with £1.6 billion and £668 million raised in the 2020/21 tax year for each respectively.

 Increased taxes and a growing squeeze on pension allowances have been arguably the primary cause for this growth in recent times, with investors now more than ever searching for alternative means to shield their hard earned capital and save for later life.